evangelos1908/1ForgePostman/README.md

 The first one is through the Collection runner by using the forex_dataset.csv file.
 The second one is to directly send the API call and to validate particular pair(s).

-The two examples below illustate the solution
+The two examples below illustrate the solution

 ------------------------------------------------------
 Using the .csv file and perform more than 1 iterations